There is plenty to see and do in this coastal region, where holidays are enjoyed by families, couples and groups... Read more

 Bodrum is situated on the southern coast of the Turkish Peninsula.
-Excavations show it to be over 5000 years old, with its famous amphitheatre dating back to about the third century BC.
+Excavations show it to be over 5,000 years old, with its famous amphitheatre dating back to about the 3rd century BC.
 Other prominent landmarks include the Mausoleum, Castle of Saint Peter (also called Bodrum Castle) and the Temple of Apollo.

-The closest airport is Bodrum (BJV), also called Milas-Bodrum, which is 36 km northeast of Bodrum and 16 km from Milas.
-It is the gateway to the Turkish Mediterranean resorts such as Gumbet, with kilometres of beautiful, safe, sandy beaches and many water sports.
-Altinkum is close to Kos, Samos and Rhodes.
+The closest airport is Bodrum (BJV), also called Milas-Bodrum, which is 36km northeast of Bodrum and 16km from Milas.
+It is the gateway to Turkish Mediterranean resorts such as Gumbet, which has kilometres of beautiful, safe, sandy beaches and many water sports.
+Altinkum is close to the Greek islands of Kos, Samos and Rhodes.
 Bitez, just four kilometres from Bodrum, is one of the most popular summer resorts.
-There are many excellent Bodrum hotels from which to choose.
-Hotels range from huge, gaudy, sprawling complexes to small family-run pension-style premises.
-Many of the hotels are very big with a huge range of facilities, restaurants, bars, kids' clubs and water parks and entertainment and tend to be all-inclusive.

 In south-western Turkey, the UNESCO World Heritage Site of Pamukkale ("Cotton Castle") has many hot springs and beautiful white terrace-like deposits of carbonate minerals that are visible 20 kilometres away.
 Another good idea is to explore the ancient ruined city of Ephesus, formerly one of the largest cities in the Mediterranean world.
 It is famed for its Temple of Artemis, one of the seven wonders of the Ancient World.